Surrogacy in India

 Kiev is a popular destination for European couples.
 Ukraine has a long history is helping families through international adoption, and since 2009 it has been growing as a hub for overseas surrogacy.
 Excellent IVF clinics are available, and many offer creative options — including “guarantee”programs that will provide unlimited services until a healthy baby is born.

 The cost of American surrogacy programs has been falling in recent years.
 Programs are available for as little as $85,000 USD.
 Independent surrogacy programs are available with full support from an experienced consultant for as little as $75,000 USD.

 More importantly, success rates among U.S. IVF clinics are the best worldwide.
 Birth certificates are automatically issued with the name of the Future Parents, and children born via surrogacy agreements in the U.S. are entitled to American citizenship.
 US fertility clinics are recognized as the best worldwide, the medical staff have years of successful experience, and local surrogates are the product of the world’s most advanced medical system.

-The days of legal and secure surrogacy within Mexico may have passed, but some creative options have popped-up from the once-busy surrogacy agencies.
-A new option in Mexico circumvents the risk of “unregulated” surrogacy by promising a Court Order upholding the terms of the surrogacy contract before the surrogate is even pregnant.
+Legal and secure surrogacy in Mexico was shut down in 2016, but some creative options have popped-up from the once-busy surrogacy agencies.
+A new option in Mexico mitigates the risk of “unregulated” surrogacy by promising a Court Order upholding the terms of the surrogacy contract before the surrogate is even pregnant.
 The court order validates the contract and provides some de-facto legal support.
 But this solution adds additional cost and time to a journey in Mexico.